-Fluoride is added to water supplies as directed by the Victorian Government.
+Fluoride is added to water supplies to protect teeth against decay.

 Geelong's water has been fluoridated since June 2009.
 Colac's water has been fluoridated since 2010.
-Other areas are not currently connected to a fluoridated water supply.
+Other supply areas are not currently connected to a fluoridated supply.

 Fluoride is added to reach an optimum dosage of 1 part per million (1 milligram per litre).